Missouri License Reinstatement

 If the contact information is incorrect or has not been updated after relocation, you may not receive a notice that your license has been revoked or suspended.
 This would also result in you being accused of driving without a license if you are stopped after a routine traffic stop.

 A revoked Missouri driver’s license can be reinstated.
-If your license has been revoked for a period of five or ten years, you have the right to petition the court to reinstate it.
+If your license has been revoked for five or ten years, you can petition the court to reinstate it.
 The process is known as “court ordered license reinstatement.”
 This situation may warrant the hiring of a skilled attorney.

-To reinstate your license in Missouri after your suspension ends, you must follow specific steps and pay fees.
-Payment costs vary depending on why you initially lost your license.
+To get your Missouri driver’s license reinstated, you must follow specific steps and pay fees.
+Payment costs vary depending on why your license is suspended.

 Even though it’s a straightforward process, restoring your driving privileges can be stressful.
-If you have had your license suspended, revoked, or denied, you can restore it by following these steps:
+If you have had your Missouri driver’s license suspended, revoked, or denied, you can restore it by following these steps:

 - Find out what caused your Missouri license to be suspended.